 ~ CONTACT FOR TECHNICAL DIFFICULTIES WITH SAFEGUARDING ONLINE (PART A)

 If you have technical questions or concerns during enrollment or log-on to Safeguarding Online, please contact technical support at 817-801-7773 or

 .
 They will respond to your request as soon as possible, but be aware that this may be up to 3 days.
 Please make sure you are using a supported web browser.
 The system supports up-to-date versions of the following browsers:

 Internet Explorer 11

-~ Did you forget your State of Maine Mandated Reporter (JPMA) training password?
-Click here for help.
+Did you forget your State of Maine Mandated Reporter (JPMA) training password?
+Click here

-~ Are you having trouble with the State of Maine Mandated Reporter training?
-Please email JPMA at for assistance.
+Are you having trouble with the State of Maine Mandated Reporter training?
+Please email JPMA at

 We hope this system is easy and the programs are useful.
 The point of it all, of course, is that as followers of Christ, we owe one another a duty of care means we need to not only wish each other well, but actively look out for one another.